sangtvo/California-Population-Prediction/README.md

 Summary
 ---
-The equation to the linear regression model is Population = 37,198,671 + 258,094(year) based on the data set.
+The california population grows roughly between 0.0010-0.002% per year and the equation to the linear regression model is Population = 37,198,671 + 258,094(year) based on the data set.
 By 2030, it is expected to have 42,618,653 reported citizens in the state of California.

 Tech Stack
 ---